 Updated March 24, 2005

 I very much appreciate Cynthia Cooper for telling this story and carrying an important message to business people.
-I particularly admire her commitment to explaining for young people that big problems are not caused by cartoon villains, but by otherwise good, ordinary people who took a wrong turn.
+I particularly admire her commitment to explaining to young people that big problems are not caused by cartoon villains, but by otherwise good, ordinary people who took a wrong turn.
 Problems only compound when we let small errors justify greater crimes instead of turning back early and taking responsibility for petit failures.

 It is often true that what determines character is not what you do wrong, but what you do about it.